Blues and Glens draw in energetic Big Two meeting

 The Reds, meanwhile, now have an opportunity to go top of the league when they host Larne on Saturday afternoon.

-A win would take Paddy McLaughlin's men to the summit and be another interesting twist in what has been a thrilling race for the Gibson Cup.
+A win would take Paddy McLaughlin's men to the summit and deliver another interesting twist in what has been a thrilling race for the Gibson Cup.

 Glentoran more threatening in frenetic first half